SPF-OST/pytrnsys/docs/guide/config_file.rst

 Pytrnsys runs and processes TRNSYS simulations based on configurations files.
 The general idea behind is to provide a fast and easily accessible way to define, run and analyse both single simulations as well as parametric studies.
 There are distinct configuration files for running and processing.
-Both are described in the following sections bur follow the same syntax and format.
+Both are described in the following sections but follow the same syntax and format.

 Configuration file format
 *************************

-The configuration file does not require a header and should contain different keyword commands on single lines.
+The configuration file does not require a header.
+It should contain different keyword commands on single lines.
 Comments start with ``#`` characters.
 End of line comments are possbile.

 There config file supports the following basic types: